• Art Magazine

 Jewelry was still a status symbol in the Middle Ages, plus a religious commitment and an artistic expression.
 It included modest wood carvings and magnificent gold crosses with expensive stones.
 Jewelry was typically "Tr Terms & Conditions Arer Wealth" .
 Since there was no banking, jewelry served to store assets.
 Many pieces of jewelry had to withstand everyday life and were therefore made robust.

 Jewelry was strictly regulated.
-Certain materials and shapes were socially exclusive.
-Farmers were not allowed to wear gold rings, while noble precious stones were allowed to wear.
-Medieval civilization was hierarchical, and these regulations mirrors ten.
+Certain materials and styles were socially exclusive.
+Peasants were forbidden from wearing gold rings, while nobles were permitted to wear precious stones.
+Medieval civilization was hierarchical, and these regulations reflected that.

 Religious symbols dominated the jewelry design at the time.
 Crosses, saints and biblical topics were common.
 They protected against diseases and evil spirits and were a creed.
 Impressively diverse materials were used.
 Bronze, copper and tin were used, but the most popular were gold and silver.
 Artistically manufactured semi -precious stones, glass, bones and wood were estimated next to rubies, sapphires and emeralds.